aplapteva/20440_final_project/README.md

 # Comorbidity and exclusion of neurological disorders predicted by human gastrointestinal microbiome compositions.
-## Allison Glynn and Anna Lapteva  $\text{ }\mid\mid\text{ }$   April 10, 2024
+## Allison Glynn and Anna Lapteva  $\text{ }\mid\mid\text{ }$   May 13, 2024

 ### Overview.
-This repository contains the code, data, and figures for the project titled "Comorbidity and exclusion of neurological disorders predicted by human gastrointestinal microbiome compositions".
-The repository includes the necessary materials for performing clustering of and classification with microbial relative abundance data for a set of five neurological/neurodevelopmental disorders (Austism Spectrum Disorder (ASD), Alzheimer's Disease (AD), Parkinson's Disease (PD), and Multiple Sclerosis (MS)).
-The dimension reduction algorithms used are Principal Component Analysis and Uniform Manifold Approximation and Projection (UMAP), which is a non-linear dimension reduction algorithm that can be used for cluster visualization.
-The documentation used for implementing UMAP in Python can be found [here](https://umap-learn.readthedocs.io/en/latest/index.html).
+This repository contains the code, data, and figures for the 20.440 project titled "Comorbidity and exclusion of neurological disorders predicted by human gastrointestinal microbiome compositions".
+The goal of this project is to identify shared and distinct features of human gut microbiome composition across four neurological disorders: Austism Spectrum Disorder (ASD), Alzheimer's Disease (AD), Parkinson's Disease (PD), and Multiple Sclerosis (MS).
+This repository includes the necessary materials for creating and tidying a pooled dataset of microbial relative abundance data, performing clustering on pooled and paired datasets, and building a classifier that predicts disease phenotype based on microbial relative abundance profile.

 ### Data.
-The data used in this project comes from the [Data Repository for Human Gut Microbiota (GMRepo)](https://gmrepo.humangut.info/home).
-The paper describing this database can be found [here](https://academic.oup.com/nar/article/50/D1/D777/6426060?login=true).
-The repository contains metadata manually curated from 71.642 human gut runs/samples from 353 studies/projects.
-We are interested in sequencing data from human samples, which can tell us about the distribution of genera in the gut microbiome across distinct phenotypes.
-The advantage of using this curated dataset is that it is annotated and enables grouping by associated projects.
-However, the database does not allow for the download of all run data together for a particular phenotype.
-Thus, the following workflow was used to gather the .txt files containing relative abundance of microbial genera.
+The data used in this project comes from the [Data Repository for Human Gut Microbiota (GMRepo)](https://gmrepo.humangut.info/home), which facilitates reliable comparison of datasets sourced from different studies.
+The paper describing the creation of this database can be found [here](https://academic.oup.com/nar/article/50/D1/D777/6426060?login=true).
+As the database does not currently allow for the download of all data simultaneously for a single phenotype within a project, the following workflow was used to gather .txt files containing relative abundance data of microbial genera.

 For each phenotype:
 1. Look up phenotype of interest in the search bar at the top of the [GMRepo home page](https://gmrepo.humangut.info/home).